david8zhang/system-design-notes/01_storage_and_serialization/02_column_oriented_storage.md

 - Send less data over the network
 - Potentially keep more data stored in memory or CPU cache if the dataset is small enough

-## Downisides to column oriented storage
+## Downsides to column oriented storage

 There are a few downsides to column oriented storage: